GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-page/Tolstoy-video-is-not-showing-or-working-on-my-Shopify-product-pages.md

-## Tolstoy video is not showing or working on my Shopify product pages
+## tolstoy video is not showing or working on my Shopify product pages

 Please ensure that the correct ID is pasted on your Tolstoy app block/section in your Shopify theme product template.
 ![image](https://github.com/GoTolstoy/tolstoy-toly-kb/assets/159901631/81f98764-8800-4baa-845d-c7ca8b29324c)